Our AI Documentation Bot Invented 14 API Routes That Never Existed — 6,000 Users Integrated Against Them

 Please refer to the API reference: [URL]'"

-The word "explicitly" and the prohibition on inference cut hallucination rate from ~1.6% of responses to 0.03% in post-fix evaluation over 30,000 conversations.
+The word "explicitly" and the prohibition on inference cut hallucination rate from about 1.6% of responses to 0.03% in a post-fix evaluation over 30,000 conversations.
+I don't love that it's still nonzero, but it's in the range where the validation layer catches what the prompt misses.

-For the 4 hallucinated endpoints that multiple enterprise customers had integrated against,
+For the four hallucinated endpoints that multiple enterprise customers had integrated

-we made a pragmatic call: build them.
-POST /v2/webhooks/replay shipped three
+against, we made a pragmatic call: build them.
+POST /v2/webhooks/replay

-weeks later.
-PATCH /v2/users/bulk was already on the roadmap — it moved up.
+shipped three weeks later.
+PATCH /v2/users/bulk was already on the

 Lessons

 - "Use only the context" is not a hallucination prevention strategy.
 It is a preference instruction.
 Models will still extrapolate when context is adjacent but incomplete.
-You need validation, not just instruction.
+You need validation, not just instructions.

 - Plausible hallucinations are more dangerous than obvious ones.
 A model that invents nonsense is easy to catch.
 A model that invents reasonable API routes in your own naming convention will fool developers for weeks.

-- Ground-truth validation must be domain-specific.
+- Ground-truth validation has to be domain-specific.
 For an API docs bot, validate every route against the spec.
 For a code-generation tool, run the code.
-For a schema assistant, validate the schema.
-The LLM's output must be checkable against a source of truth you control.
+The LLM's output must be checkable against a source of truth you own.

 - Shared doc links spread hallucinations faster than you can patch them.
-Once a fabricated answer is copy-pasted into a customer's Confluence, it's out of your control.
-Monitoring conversation logs for hallucinations needs to happen in hours, not weeks.
+Once a fabricated answer lands in a customer's Confluence, it's out of your control.
+Conversation log monitoring needs to happen in hours, not weeks.